We help crime victims and families in search of answers and hope.

 What is the National Institute for Law & Justice?

 Case submissions are open.
 Our investigative partners are currently working on multiple cases involving missing people and homicide victims.
-If you or a loved one needs help, please fill out our form.
+If you or a loved one needs help, please fill out our form or call 1-833-FINDME.

 TESTIMONIAL